coavins/EmoTrackerPacks/README.md

 There is an **[active pull request](https://github.com/Hamsda/EmoTrackerPacks/pull/123)** to officially merge this work into Hamsda's pack.
 Please show support by giving it a 👍 if you want to see this happen!

 Huge thanks to [RiptideSage](https://github.com/RiptideSage) for making this project possible.

+## Supported versions

+This pack was tested and known to work with the following software:

+- EmoTracker 2.3.8.16
+- The connector.lua included with EmoTracker 2.3.8.16
+- BizHawk 2.3.0 (x64) commit af9d1db
+- Archipelago Ocarina of Time Client 0.3.1

 ## Contact